ahamez/ray-tracer/README.md

 * Don't explicitly store the w component for tuples.
 Instead, it's up to the implementation of the Tuple trait to return the correct value (1.0 or 0.0)
 * Avoid creating a new vec for each call to a shape intersects() method using a kind of closure (it provides an interesting speedup as it prevents the dynamic allocation of many temporaries)
 * Use f64 everywhere
+* Naive anti-aliasing
+* Use enums rather than traits to describe polymorphic behaviors (shapes, ligths, etc.)

 ## Some samples